 Our tracking database of future projects of interest remains strong for the foreseeable future, with a steady demand for our heavy civil marine construction services.
 We continue to identify new bid opportunities in the private sector, reflecting increases in capital projects, both in new construction and refurbishment of existing infrastructure.
-Bridge projects funded by various state departments of transportation, as well as projects led by local port authorities, continue to be let at normal levels.
-However, current and future lettings from the US Army Corps of Engineers remain inconsistent and uncertain, putting pressure on the utilization of our dredging assets, which is expected to continue in the first half of 2014.
+We expect to see improvement as we execute on projects in our backlog.